 Over the past two decades, Steinke’s work has been presented in museums, galleries, festivals, and DIY venues across the U.S., Canada, and Europe.
 He holds an MFA in Art and Technology Studies from The School of the Art Institute of Chicago.
 Upon graduation in 2004, he received The Illinois Arts Council Fellowship for Interdisciplinary/Computer Art.
 He was a juror’s finalist and Seed Grant recipient for ArtPrize 2016 and a 2015 New Music USA Project Grant recipient.
 He received an award at the 2018 Guthman Musical Instrument Competition for his “Stepper Rattle” instrument.
-He was a founding member of 1990s post-rock-noise bands including Mocket, Satisfact, and Octant, recording and releasing over ten albums for Kill Rockstars, K, and Up records while collaborating with recording artists The Need, Miranda July, and Joe Preston among others.
+He was a founding member of 1990s post-rock-noise bands including Mocket, Satisfact, and Octant.
+He wrote, recorded, and released over ten albums for Kill Rockstars, K, and Up records while collaborating with recording artists, The Need, Miranda July, and Joe Preston.

-He recently worked with the Portuguese sound art collective, Sonoscopia, to develop ”Artificialia”, a large-scale multimedia installation at the Teatro Municipal do Porto, and presented his solo installation, “Hazardous Phenotypes”, at the Festival Internacional de Marionetas do Porto.
-One of his latest sound sculptures, “Earplugs”, was recently exhibited at the Contemporary Austin Jones Center and at Northern-Southern Gallery.
+In 2021, he worked with the Portuguese sound art collective, Sonoscopia, to develop ”Artificialia”, a large-scale multimedia installation at the Teatro Municipal do Porto, and presented his solo installation, “Hazardous Phenotypes”, at the Festival Internacional de Marionetas do Porto.”His sound sculpture, Earplugs, was exhibited in 2022 at the Contemporary Austin Jones Center, and his solo exhibition, Un-Verb, was presented in 2022 at Northern-Southern Gallery.”

 His work has been featured in Artweek LA, The Village Voice, The San Francisco Bay Guardian, Wired, and on the cover of Tape Op.